TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Grenade wielding
 		- A settings flag for whether to arm automatically and release on button release

-- hotbar selection through wheel won't always succeed
-	- actually that's probably not needed, it'd take way too long to navigate to the weapon of choice
-	- it will be a LOT more useful to bind wheelup/wheeldown for pulling out a particular class of a weapon, or e.g. throwing a nade
-	- even so we must somehow keep track of the current index to allow scrolling further

 - during akimbo, only drop when the G is released, not right away when it is pressed
 	- when G is still held, you can press either LPM or RPM to decide which weapon to drop
 	- if G was released without holding lpm or rpm, drop the most recently wielded item as always